isomerpages/imda-tradetrust/_solution/How It Works.md

 receipts that entitle the holder to claim the performance of an obligation or ownership</p>
 <p>These TradeTrust-enabled electronic documents will have the functional
-equivalent of the paper-based version and are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain.
+equivalent of the paper-based version.
+They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain.
 You can also saved the document in pdf format with QR code.</p>